tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 Here we see the uniqueness of `var`.
 It is accessible from outside of code blocks related to conditional statements such as `if`, as well as loops.
-When used inside of a function, `var` is accessible to that specific function.
-No nested functions will have access to this `var`, nor will other functions have access to theirs.
+When used inside of a function, `var` is accessible to that specific function, and other scopes within that function.
 If we were to try to `console.log(test1)` after the `exampleScopeDifference()`, it would also return `ReferenceError: test1 is not defined`.
 In this example we also see that `var` is reassignable just like `let`.

 Other related behavior would be that if the `var` variable is declared at the top level of a program, which is referred to as a global variable, it is actually added to the global object